land-info-lab/viewscape/README.md

     the viewshed.
 -   Relief: The standard deviation of elevations of the visible ground surface.
+-   Number of patches: Visible fragmentation measured by total visible patches with the viewscape
+-   Mean shape index: Visible patchiness based on average perimeter-to-area ratio for all viewscape patches (vegetation and building)
+-   Edge density: A measure of visible complexity based on the length of patch edges per unit area
+-   Patch size: Total average size of a patches over the entire viewscape area
+-   Patch density: Visible landscape granularity based on measuring patch density
 -   Skyline: Variation of (Standard deviation) of the vertical viewscape (visible canopy and buildings).
 -   Shannon diversity index: Based on the number of land use/cover